gomesyurii/gomesyurii/README.md

 I'm on a perpetual learning curve, and right now, I'm actively adding to my skill set:

+- **Unity:** Immersing myself in the art of game development, crafting engaging experiences and pushing the boundaries of visual aesthetics using the Unity platform.

 - **Fluig:** Navigating the intricacies of Fluig to harness its power for efficient and effective solutions.

 - **Ruby:** Embracing the elegance and flexibility of Ruby to broaden my programming horizons.